Blendify/blender-manual/blender_docs/manual/addons/rigging/rigify.rst

 ``limbs.super_finger``
    Will create a bendy and stretchy chain or automatic bendy and stretchy finger depending on a master control bone.

-   Requirement: a chain of at least two connected bones.
+   Requirement: A chain of at least two connected bones.

    Bend Rotation Axis (X, Y, Z, -X, -Y, -Z)
       Defines the automatic rotation axis to be linked to the scale of the master bone.